yyang-pplus/yyang-pplus.github.io/_posts/2020-05-16-a-concise-cpp-file-access-reference.md

 ## FD: Buffering

 Unlike the C standard library and C++ standard library, there is no buffer at the application level when using the POSIX APIs to access files directly.
 You have to create and maintain your own buffers if needed.
-However, there usually are buffer cache at the kernel level.<br>
+However, there usually are buffer cache at the kernel level.

 Also note, a successful **close()** does not guarantee that the data has been successfully saved to disk, as the kernel uses the buffer cache to defer writes.
 Typically, filesystems do not flush buffers when a file is closed.
 If you need to be sure that the data is physically stored on the underlying disk, use **fsync()**.
 (It will depend on the disk hardware at this point.)[<sup>\[7\]</sup>](#references)